 In Newsweek, June 8, 1992, Ray Wilkinson in Amman, Jordan adds:

 Can a blizzard of banknotes succeed where Desert Storm failed?
-Some of those still working to topple Saddam Hussein evidently think its worth a try.
+Some of those still working to topple Saddam Hussein evidently think it’s worth a try.
 In a campaign Iraq denounces as a CIA plot called "Laundry," counterfeit Iraqi and U.S. dollars are flooding into the country across all of its borders.
-The Iraqis say bales of fake dollar bills have been dumped from American helicopters; U.S. intelligent sources say its an all-Arab operation led by the Saudis.
+The Iraqis say bales of fake dollar bills have been dumped from American helicopters; U.S. intelligent sources say it’s an all-Arab operation led by the Saudis.
 Whoever is at the helm clearly knows his business.
 Many of the fake dinars can scarcely be distinguished from the poor-quality, blue and orange bills Iraq itself is printing at a furious rate to pay for reconstruction and military raises.

 Coin World of 18 May 1992 added "CIA mum on counterfeit Iraqi currency."
 Richard Giedroyc went on to say in part: